Mike Pence’s debate strategy is simple: He lies a lot

 Heading into the 2016 vice presidential debate, the Republican ticket found itself in a now-familiar position: trailing in the polls and awash in scandal.
-Donald Trump had struggled in his first debate, and Mike Pence, then governor of Indiana, was faced with the unenviable prospect of defending a presidential nominee with a record of bigoted and sexist comments, legal and ethical transgressions, and deeply unpopular policies.
+Donald Trump had struggled in his first debate, and Mike Pence, then governor of Indiana, faced the unenviable prospect of defending a presidential nominee with a record of bigoted and sexist comments, legal and ethical transgressions, and deeply unpopular policies.
 How would Pence defend the seemingly indefensible?

 The answer, it turned out, was easy: He simply denied it all.